EtzionR/create-sector-shape-KML-file/README.md

 An example of one of the KML layers created using the code can be seen in the New York Harbor area:

-All the layers created in the examples of this project are shown in this link:
+All the layers created in the examples of this project uploaded to this **MyMaps** link: [sector_maps](https://www.google.com/maps/d/edit?mid=1YCqE5DIWiGnS8djtyFZ2UNDHQ55gPOve&usp=sharing)